Microsoft trains world’s largest Transformer language model

 Microsoft AI & Research today shared what it calls the largest Transformer-based language generation model ever and open-sourced a deep learning library named DeepSpeed to make distributed training of large models easier.

-At 17 billion parameters, Turing NLG is twice the size as Nvidia’s Megatron, now the second biggest Transformer model, and includes 10 times as many parameters as OpenAI’s GPT-2.
+At 17 billion parameters, Turing NLG is twice the size of Nvidia’s Megatron, now the second biggest Transformer model, and includes 10 times as many parameters as OpenAI’s GPT-2.
 Turing NLG achieves state-of-the-art results on a range of NLP tasks.

-Like Google’s Meena and initially with GPT-2, Turing NLG may initially only being shared in private demos.
+Like Google’s Meena and initially with GPT-2, at first Turing NLG may only be shared in private demos.

-Language generation models with the Transformer architecture simply predict the word that comes next, and can be used to write stories, generate answers in complete sentences, and summarize text.
+Language generation models with the Transformer architecture predict the word that comes next.
+They can be used to write stories, generate answers in complete sentences, and summarize text.

 Experts from across the AI field told VentureBeat 2019 was a seminal year for NLP models using the Transformer architecture, an approach that led to advances in language generation and GLUE benchmark leaders like Facebook’s RoBERTa, Google’s XLNet, and Microsoft’s MT-DNN.